Understanding the legal implications of Brexit

 Here’s a round-up of other legal and technical issues:

-Click here for information on labelling for textile manufacturers and retailers.
+- Information on labelling for footwear manufacturers and retailers and on labelling for textile manufacturers and retailers

-Click here for information on product safety and metrology.
+- Information on product safety and metrology